cluebbers/deepnlp-ss23/README.md

 | BERT Base |     51.41 %         |

-### Part 2 Baseline
+### Part 2 sBERT

-We created a baseline for evaluation with
+We started with sBERT.
+For creating the baseline, we simply trained the in part one implemented Bert model on all data sets using the AdamW optimizer from part one with the standard hyperparameters ($lr = 1e-05$, $(\beta_{1},\beta_{2}) = (0.9, 0.999)$).
+In each epoch we trained first on the whole Quora trainset, then on the whole SemEval trainset and finally on the whole SST trainset.
+We used Cross-Entropy loss on the Quora and SST trainset and on the SemEval set we used MSE-loss applied to the cosine similarity of the bert embeddings of the two input sentences.
+To perform the paraphrasing and sentiment anaylsis task, a simple linear classifier layer was added on top of the BERT embeddings.
+We changed the code, so you have to run it on a commit before 2023-07-24.
 ```
 python multitask_classifier.py --use_gpu --batch_size 20 --lr 1e-5 --epochs 30 --option finetune --optimizer adamw
 ```
 Tensorboard: Jul23_21-38-22_Part2_baseline

-For creating the baseline, we simply trained the in part one implemented Bert model on all data sets using the AdamW optimizer from part one with the standard hyperparameters ($lr = 1e-05$, $(\beta_{1},\beta_{2}) = (0.9, 0.999)$).
-In each epoch we trained first on the whole Quora trainset, then on the whole SemEval trainset and finally on the whole SST trainset.
-We used Cross-Entropy loss on the Quora and SST trainset and on the SemEval set we used MSE-loss applied to the cosine similarity of the bert embeddings of the two input sentences.
-To perform the paraphrasing and sentiment anaylsis task, a simple linear classifier layer was added on top of the BERT embeddings.

 After 5 epochs no significant improvements in dev metrics.
 Train accuracy is nearly 100 % for every task.
 The conclusion is overfitting.
 We did another run to record the dev loss.
+Please take care to use a commit from 2023-08-25 to reproduce the results.

 ```
 python -u multitask_classifier.py --use_gpu --option finetune --lr 1e-5 --batch_size 64 --comment "baseline" --epochs 30